-5.3 Entitlement of the public to attend council meetings
+Entitlement of the public to attend council meetings

-- 5.3.1 Everyone is entitled to attend a meeting of the council and committees of the council.
+5.31 Everyone is entitled to attend a meeting of the council and committees of the council.
 The council must ensure that all meetings of the council and committees of the council are open to the public.

-Note: This clause reflects section 10(1) of the Act. - 5.3.2 Clause 5.3.1 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.3.3 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.
-Note: This clause reflects section 10(2) of the Act.
+- 5.32 Clause 5.31 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 5.33 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.